 This dish would also be a great starter for all those upcoming holiday dinners.
 One year my husband and I outdid ourselves by serving this soup in a scooped out acorn squash “bowl.”
 That was long before kids (and food blogs) when we had a little more time on our hands, but it sure was fun to “wow” our guests back in our adventurous days in the kitchen.
 No matter what you decide to do with this dish though I assure you that you can’t go wrong because it is delish!

-- 1 medium to large butternut or other winter squash (between 3 and 4 pounds)
+- 1 butternut squash or other winter squash

-- 2 large leeks, white part only cleaned thoroughly and chopped (you could substitute one onion for the leeks if you prefer)
+- 2 leeks white part only cleaned thoroughly and chopped (you could substitute one onion for the leeks if you prefer)

 - ½ cup heavy whipping cream

-- Optional: Chopped pistachio nuts and/or fresh sage leaves for garnish
+- pistachio nuts chopped, and/or fresh sage (for garnish)

 Refrigerate or freeze the leftovers.